 Get the form

-To get the power of attorney form, it is best that you, as the principal, access and download the power of attorney from TN.
-After that, you will need to set up a power of attorney by filling out the form and then signing this document alongside your chosen agent.
+To get the form, it is best that you, as the principal, access and download it.
+After that, you will need to set it up by filling out the form and then signing this document alongside your chosen agent.

 Designate an agent

 The principal must choose an agent; this is usually a person they trust to execute the authority on behalf of the principal’s benefit.
-A principal must be careful about a power of attorney, as there are risks in giving an individual, such legal power.
+A principal must be careful about it as there are risks in giving an individual, such legal power.

 Grant authority